Basis of Presentation and Summary of Significant Accounting Policies

 Fiscal Year 2023 Restructuring Actions:

 In August 2022, the Company informed employees of our decision to close our QT Holdings Corporation (Quad) facility as part of a realignment of activities within our Reagent Solutions division.
 The closure of the site is expected to be substantially completed in the third quarter of fiscal 2023.
-As a result of the restructuring activities, an estimated pre-tax charge of $2.2 million was recorded within our Protein Sciences segment.
+As a result of the restructuring activities, an estimated pre-tax charge of $2.2 million was recorded within our Protein Sciences segment for the six months ended December 31, 2022.
+There were no additional charges for the second fiscal quarter ended December 31, 2022.
 The related first quarter of fiscal 2023 restructuring charges were recorded in the income statement as follows (in thousands):

 Restructuring actions, including cash and non-cash impacts, are as follows (in thousands):